Faculty

 msmith@fullcoll.edu

-Dr. Roberts has been a professor of Religious Studies since 2005.
+Dr. Smith has been a professor of Religious Studies since 2005.
 She was hired to a full-time position at Fullerton College in Fall 2020.
 Prior to that, she has taught around the country, in Missouri, Ohio, Tennessee, and California.

 Education